OURadar/RadarHub/README.md

 ## Configure PostgreSQL

-Again, you may skip this section if you do not wish to use [PostgreSQL] as the database backend.
+You can skip this section if you do not wish to use [PostgreSQL] as the database backend.

 Switch to user `postgres` and run `psql` using the following commands: